kyma-project/website/content/blog-posts/2023-03-14-release-notes-2.12/index.md

 ### Reminder about new Serverless API version

-As of [Kyma 2.6](https://kyma-project.io/blog/2022/8/25/release-notes-26#serverless), the `serverless.kyma-project.io/v1alpha1` API is deprecated.
+As of [Kyma 2.6](https://kyma-project.io/blog/2022/8/25/release-notes-26#serverless), the `serverless.kyma-project.io/v1alpha1` API has been deprecated.
 We are getting close to the 6-month depreciation period.
 Therefore, with the next Kyma release (2.13), we plan to stop supporting the deprecated API and support only `serverless.kyma-project.io/v1alpha2`.

 The conversion webhook that handles the conversion between the versions on the fly will be removed with Kyma 2.13.